 What Car Owners Need to Know

 It is important that you take your car in to the dealer as soon as you get the recall notice from the manufacturer.
 This recall is not connected to the massive Takata airbag recall, which involves faulty airbag inflators that can rupture and send sharp pieces of metal into the passenger compartment causing serious injuries.
-In the case of this recall, you can tell if there’s a problem from your car’s passenger side airbag indicator light.
+In the case of this recall, you can tell if there’s a problem from your car’s passenger-side airbag indicator light.

 It’s a yellow dashboard light that typically comes on to indicate that the airbag is off because it senses some, but not enough, weight in the passenger seat.
-If the light continues to illuminate when an adult is in the passenger seat, that could be sign of the problem.
+If the light continues to illuminate when an adult is in the passenger seat, that could be a sign of the problem.
 Nissan says there could also be a problem if you see a red airbag warning light on your dashboard.

 If you or a loved one has been injured as the result of a defective auto, contact an experienced auto product liability lawyer who can provide you with more information about pursuing your legal options.